binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter11.md

 G> Now we know we’re always supposed to keep our systems patched right?
 G> Better update.
 G>
-G> AV says we’re all safe.
+G> Anti-virus (AV) says we’re all safe.
 Must be all good.
 G> A PowerShell exploit fails.
 G>
 G> Here come the shells.